erikablair/prosody-install-debian-buster/README.md

 config file but, it seems like all services are working.
 Encrypted messaging, group messaging, and file sharing are working and android to android audio and video calls.
 I will continue to add to this as I become more familiar with prosody.<br></br>
-You will first have to setup *(at minimum)* an "A" record with a [DNS provider.](freedns.afraid.org)  You will need to open prosody.cfg.lua and prosody.conf, then replace all *example.com* with your chosen DNS.
+You will first have to setup *(at minimum)* an "A" record with a [DNS provider.](freedns.afraid.org)  Open prosody.cfg.lua and prosody.conf; and replace all *example.com* with your chosen DNS.
 This is easily accomplished with substitution in vim...
 `:%s/example.com/yourDNShere.com`  then;
 `:wq` to save and quit.
 After you have installed Prosody and Nginx copy prosody.cfg.lua and prosody.conf to the